rkv225/DijkstraAlgorithm/README.md

 Open up the Repository into the Visual Studio or Double Click the .sln file to fire Visual Studio.

 ## Running
+First enter the number of nodes you want to have(not more than 10).
+Then add the edges and provide source and destination node to compute the shortest path.

 ### Screenshots
 ![image](https://github.com/rkv225/DijkstraAlgorithm/blob/master/Screens/01.PNG)